nchivar/LAID/README.md

 </div>

-#  LAID: Lightweight AI-Generated Image Detection in Spatial and Frequency Domains
+#  LAID: Lightweight AI-Generated Image Detection in Spatial and Spectral Domains

 ## News
 :new: [2025-04-28] Official release of LAID repository